 The duo wrote the heartwarming song as an open love letter to each other, “You were meant to be my home, Like a force that can’t be known, Like the ocean & the moon, I’m connected to you.”
 The sound blends dream-like ambient atmospherics with a summery groove and lush harmonies throughout.

-You’ve Got It Wrong is the second in a series of singles leading up to an album release on 24th September 2021 titled All Our Born Days.
+You’ve Got It Wrong is the second in a series of singles leading up to an album release titled All Our Born Days.
 This song is the polar opposite of the positive vibes from Ocean & the Moon, written several years ago after The Daydream Club experienced front line displays of toxic human behaviour and it left them feeling vulnerable and enraged.